 Salty with sweet is in, and probably won't be going out anytime soon.
-From Fran's sea salt flavored caramels, to salted chocolate from Salazon, to the Bacon Maple Bar at Voodoo Doughnut, the practice of incorporating both Sodium Chloride (NaCl) and Sucrose (C12H22O11) in snacks and desserts is tres chic.
+From Fran's sea salt flavored caramels, to salted chocolate, to the Bacon Maple Bar at Voodoo Doughnut, the practice of incorporating both Sodium Chloride (NaCl) and Sucrose (C12H22O11) in snacks and desserts is tres chic.

 But think back to the very first time you ever tasted salt and sweet together in one bite.
-More likely than not it was peanut brittle, the original salty-sweet confection, and perhaps the first all-American confection ever made.
+More likely than not it was peanut brittle, perhaps the first all-American confection ever made.

 One legend has it that around 1890, a woman living in the South was making a batch of taffy in her home kitchen and a simple ingredient mix-up led her to invent peanut brittle by accident.
 Instead of adding cream of tartar to her taffy, as the recipe instructed, she absentmindedly threw in some baking soda.
 Realizing her mistake but disappointed by the waste of ingredients, she gave her failed taffy concoction a quick taste and was delighted by it!
 She added peanuts so that her creation would have a consistency and crunch distinct from taffy, and we've been making peanut brittle (on purpose) like this ever since.